 Supermarket Plastic

 Single use plastics are filling up our oceans.
 Yet too often we get no say over the plastic packaging on our groceries.
-Together, we’re going to tackle Supermarket plastics.
+Together we’re tackling supermarket plastics.

 The Supermarket Plastics Campaign

-Responding to a tidal wave of demand from ocean lovers to tackle supermarket plastics, the Australian Marine Conservation Society is partnering with the Boomerang Alliance to deliver a new nationwide campaign.
-In 2023, we will deliver Australia’s first independent annual audit of plastics use across the supermarket sector – giving you the facts on which supermarkets are doing the most to fight plastic.
+Responding to a tidal wave of demand from ocean lovers to tackle supermarket plastics, the Australian Marine Conservation Society is partnering with the Boomerang Alliance to hold supermarkets to account for the plastic packaging on their shelves.

-Our new supermarket plastics team will work directly with Australia’s largest supermarkets to investigate the success of plastic reduction efforts, and support their sustainability teams to cut plastic packaging and switch to earth safe alternatives.
+Our supermarket plastics team is working to investigate plastic use (and misuse) in Australia’s largest supermarkets.
 With your help, we can drive a significant reduction of plastic packaging in one of the largest retail sectors, directly reducing Australia’s plastic footprint.

-We will create an independent annual audit that ranks Australian supermarkets on their plastic packaging practices.
+We have created the first independent annual audit that ranks Australia’s major supermarkets on their plastic packaging practices.

-From manufacturing and distribution through to sale, supermarkets have enormous power to influence the plastics used in our everyday groceries and household goods.
-We need our supermarkets to urgently reduce plastic packaging, eliminate unrecyclable plastics and provide refillable alternatives, so that we can have a real shot at stemming the flow of plastic into our oceans.
+From manufacturing and distribution through to sale, supermarkets have enormous power to reduce the plastics used in our everyday groceries and household goods.
+We need our supermarkets to urgently reduce plastic packaging and provide refillable alternatives, so that we can have a real shot at stemming the flow of plastic into our oceans.

 We will need your help!